dxe4/demographics/README.md

-# targeted-demographics to increase voter engagement in EU 2019 vote
+# Targeted-demographics to increase turnout in the 2019 EU election

 We came together at a hackathon to use data to improve voter engagement for the 2019 EU election.